Internal Links

 a child I had two eye operations to attempt to correct problems with my eyesight.
 The first operation was a typical

-West Suffolk Hospital bodge...they made things worse.
+NHS bodge...they made things worse.
 The second operation was little better.
 If I had received

 better medical treatment I might have full stereo vision now, but then, aged 3 and 5 you don't realise just

-They are just blundering through their jobs like so many other people, they just
+Many are just blundering through their jobs like so many other people, they just

 get paid far more.
-Conversely, surgeons, who transform people's lives by removing tumors,
+Conversely, surgeons who transform people's lives by removing tumors,

 Some of them can't even speak English despite getting paid £100K a year.
 And as for